Programme Code | Study Mode | Normal Period of Study | Venue | Programme Leader |

 The teaching methods of this programme aim to encourage students to challenge and extend their understanding of early childhood education in general, and their own practice in particular.
 Approaches to teaching are generally interactive and non-didactic.
 Students will be encouraged to reflect and build on their practical experience through participation in workshops, seminars and tutorials in a stimulating teaching and learning environment.

-5. Multiple campus locations and blended learning mode to cater for in-service teachers’ learning needs.
+- Multiple campus locations and offer Cantonese and English classes to cater for in-service teachers’ learning needs

 Programme Structure